 - Consolidating debt

-… and to avoid having to approach friends and family for a “hand out”.
+… and to avoid having to approach friends and family.

-This creates an interesting opportunity for a loan affiliate because it’s no longer about the terms and conditions.
+This creates an interesting opportunity for loan affiliate programs offers because it’s no longer about the terms and conditions.
 It’s about financial freedom and lifestyle design.
 These two topics have a strong emotional attachment – making it easier to further someone in the sales/conversion funnel.